AsaLap/PlantGEMs/README.md

 ## HOW TO USE :

-For the moment, each script output is part of the next script's input (except 1 and 2 which are independent) and you'll need several biologic/bioinformatics files, which will be soon describe.
+For the moment, each script's output is part of the next script's input (except 1 and 2 which are independent) and you'll need several biologic/bioinformatics files, which will be soon describe.
 For the moment, please look at the "pipeline" function in each script to see what is needed, along with the indication in the different .ini files.
 Each script has a pipeline-like function wich makes all the things work (normally...).

 Use in this order (except 1 and 2 that you can reverse) :